hackclub/hackclub/workshops/sudoku/README.md

     }
 }
 ```
-The final statments will call the "checkSolution" function that we will soon create to check the board.
+The final statments will call the `checkSolution` function that we will soon create to check the board.
 If the board is fully correct, the user wins and we break out of the while loop.

-# Drawing the Board
+## Drawing the Board
 <img src="https://media2.giphy.com/media/VhtSLWxOQOGdFfGTTa/source.gif" width="400" alt="Drawing Gif">
 Imagine playing Sudoku blind.
 That would be bad.
 How about we don't do that.

+Create a new function within the `MainClass`.
 ```csharp
 using System;